kubeedge/website/docs/setup/install-with-keadm.md

     ...
     ```

-    Then set all the iptables for multi cloudcore instances to every node that apiserver runs.
+    Then set all the iptables for multi CloudCore instances to every node that apiserver runs.
 The cloudcore ips and tunnel ports should be obtained from the configmap above.

     ```bash
     iptables -t nat -A OUTPUT -p tcp --dport $YOUR-TUNNEL-PORT -j DNAT --to $YOUR-CLOUDCORE-IP:10003